 Business Writing Overview

-This presentation provides you with the basics of business communication and how it differs from other types of communication, including academic writing.
 You can access the presentation that introduced the business brief assignment by clicking this link.
-If you missed the second presentation for some reason or just want to revisit some of the points it made, you can watch it by clicking this link.
+If you missed the presentation for some reason or just want to revisit some of the points it made, click here.